jorgeandrespadilla/api-sample-test/README.md

 The implementation of the server and the ```server.js``` is not important for this project.

 Every data source in this project was created for test purposes.
 If any request takes more than 5 seconds to execute, there is something wrong with the implementation.

+## Debrief

+See [DEBRIEF.md](DEBRIEF.md) for a detailed explanation of how we could improve this project in terms of code quality and readability, project architecture and code performance.